-The movement data for both satellite- and GPS-collared animals show that the ASDP study area is used at low to moderate levels by TH caribou throughout most of the year, predominantly in the western half of the study area.
-During most years, the highest use of the ASDP study area by TH caribou occurred in the fall, the only season in which collared TH animals moved east of the Colville River.
-That pattern mirrored the results of aerial transect surveys (Table 2, Figures 5-6, Appendices C-I).
+The movement data for both satellite- and GPS-collared animals show that the ASDP study area has been used at low to moderate levels by TH caribou throughout most of the year, predominantly in the western half of the study area.
+During most years, the highest use of the ASDP study area by TH caribou occurred in midsummer or fall.
+That pattern mirrored the data obtained from aerial transect surveys (Table 2, Figures 5-6, Appendices C-J).

-In contrast, use of the ASDP study area by CAH caribou is most extensive during the calving and postcalving periods in June, and virtually all of the CAH movements occurred east of the Colville River.
-Few collared CAH caribou were present in the study area during winter, especially in recent years; previous work found that few CAH caribou winter on the coastal plain (Murphy and Lawhead 2000, Arthur and Del Vecchio 2007).
-Use of the eastern half of the study area by CAH caribou was sporadic during the mosquito and oestrid-fly seasons, consistent with previous research that documented a strong relationship between local CAH movements on summer range in relation to temperature and prevailing wind conditions (White et al. 1975, Dau 1986, Lawhead 1988, Cameron et al. 1995).
+In contrast, CAH caribou have used the ASDP study area most extensively during the calving and postcalving periods in June, and virtually all of the CAH movements occurred east of the Colville River.
+Few collared CAH caribou were present in the study area during winter, especially in recent years; previous work found that few CAH caribou winter on the coastal plain (Murphy and Lawhead 2000, Arthur and Del Vecchio 2009).
+Use of the eastern half of the ASDP study area by CAH caribou was sporadic during the mosquito and oestrid-fly seasons, consistent with previous research that documented a strong relationship between local CAH movements on summer range in relation to temperature and prevailing wind conditions (White et al. 1975, Dau 1986, Lawhead 1988, Cameron et al. 1995).
 During mosquito harassment, CAH caribou typically head north to the coast and then move into the wind, which usually blows from the east-northeast.
-During less common periods of westerly winds, however, large numbers of CAH caribou occasionally move onto the Colville River delta.
+During less common periods of westerly winds, however, large numbers of CAH caribou occasionally moved onto the Colville River delta in the past.
+In recent years, most CAH caribou have moved east of the Sagavanirktok River during the insect season and have remained far east or south of the study area until the following spring migration and calving season.

-Taken together (using all three types of transmitters), the telemetry data demonstrate that the Colville River delta is the only area where the summer ranges of the TH and CAH overlap, and use of that area is infrequent.
-Most CAH caribou remain east of the delta, most TH caribou stay west of it, and the existing Alpine facilities (including CD-4) are located on the delta at the interface of the herd ranges (Figures 7-9).
+For all three types of transmitters combined, the telemetry data demonstrate that the Colville River delta is the only area where the summer ranges of the TH and CAH overlap, and use of the delta by either herd is infrequent.
+Most CAH caribou remain east of the delta, most TH caribou stay west of it, and the existing Alpine facilities (including CD4) are located on the delta at the interface of the herd ranges (Figures 7-9).
 Exceptional movements by both herds have been documented, however.
-The most notable instance occurred in July 2001, when at least 10,700 CAH caribou moved west onto the Colville River delta and at least 6,000 of those animals continued across the delta into NPRA, with many remaining there into September (Lawhead and Prichard 2002, Arthur and Del Vecchio 2007).
+The most notable instance occurred in July 2001, when at least 10,700 CAH caribou moved west onto the Colville River delta and at least 6,000 of those animals continued across the delta into NPRA, with many remaining there into September (Lawhead and Prichard 2002, Arthur and Del Vecchio 2009).